 Dealing with the plagiarist

 I’ve decided to give up contacting the plagiarist directly.
 It’s unlikely to be productive, but it is likely to be aggravating.
 I also like the idea of WordPress swooping in and shutting it down, plus that way WordPress has a record of their plagiarism.

 One thing that I used to struggle with was wanting to let other members of the community know that someone’s engaging in shady behaviour.
-I decided that I would add a not on my terms and conditions (or it could be in a site footer with your copyright notice) that I would publish the name and address of sites that violated my copyright.
-Realistically no one’s going to read that, but that’s not my problem.
+I decided to add a line in my terms and conditions (or it could be in a site footer with your copyright notice) that I may publish the name and address of sites that violate my copyright.
+Realistically, no one’s going to read that, but that’s not my problem.
 For me, that’s enough to overcome any reluctance to name names, and I think there’s value in making people aware of plagiarizers in our midst.
 It also feels satisfying, which is a nice counterpoint to the grr of discovering someone’s ripped off your content.